veracity/security-rules-test-site/README.md

 Run `npm run dev` to enable automatic restart of server when files change.

 ## Production
-Run `npm start` to run like in production.
+Run `npm run build` to build frontend, and then run `npm start` to start production server.